Finance & Operations

 With so many other operational expenses for restaurants – like labor, rent, utilities, and marketing – food cost takes up a large chunk of that cash!
 Do you know how much your restaurant spends on food?

-In this article, we’re giving you the scoop on:
+In this article, we’ll help you learn:

 Total food cost percentage examines the cost of all food supplies at your restaurant and total revenue over a certain period of time.
-Think of total food cost percentage as your high school GPA.
+Think of total percentage food cost as your high school GPA.
 Your GPA was an overview of your academic performance, but didn’t give much insight into which subjects you excelled in or struggled with.

 Total Food Cost Percentage = (Total Cost of Goods Sold / Total Revenue) x 100